Mikulus6/lacel/README.md

 **Dependencies:**

-Following programs and packages must be installed in order to use *Łacel* library:
+Following programs and packages must be installed in order to use *Łacel*:

 * [python 3](https://www.python.org/) (tested with python 3.10.5)
 * python 3 built-in libraries: